European shares retreat from pre-war levels as investors hit pause | Headlines

 European shares retreat from pre-war levels as investors hit pause

-However, analysts at BCA Research said European stocks could be in for a bumpy road ahead.
-"A breakdown in (Russia-Ukraine) negotiations could trigger another down leg in equities and spur a flight to safety which would benefit the more defensive U.S. stocks at the expense of Eurozone ones," they said.

-Germany declared an "early warning" of a possible gas supply emergency, saying the measure was designed to prepare for the risk of disruption or stoppage of natural gas flows from Russia.
-Among individual stocks, Ericsson shares fell 0.7% after investors publicly rebuked Chief Executive Borje Ekholm and its board over a scandal involving potential payments to Islamic State.
+Germany triggered an emergency plan to manage gas supply on Wednesday, an unprecedented move that could see the government ration power if there is a disruption in gas supplies from Russia.
+Frankfurt's DAX index was the biggest decliner among regional markets, shedding 1.5% to record its worst day in nearly three weeks.

+Fuelling investor worries, data and warnings from policymakers made clear that Europe's economy at large is increasingly strained by Russia's war in Ukraine as growth stalls, confidence plummets and inflation soars.
+Among individual stocks, BioNTech advanced 5.6% after saying it has expanded a clinical trial programme to develop new vaccines to tackle the Omicron COVID-19 variant as it reported a profit boost from its first-generation shot.

-Britain's John Menzies rose 4% after it agreed to be acquired by Kuwaiti firm Agility for nearly $750 million.
-Shares of Belgian cinema operator Kinepolis Group slipped 4.4% after announcing its finance chief Nicolas De Clercq would step down.
+Shares of Belgian cinema operator Kinepolis Group slipped 4.7% after announcing its finance chief Nicolas De Clercq would step down.

-Also on the radar, European Central Bank Chief Christine Lagarde will speak at an event later in the day.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)